 Pepsi Like Machine

-Now to add to that collection here is Pepsi’s latest vending machine…dubbed the “Like Machine”, it is programmed to dispense soda to fans who “Like” the brand on Facebook via their smartphone or via the touchscreen on the machine.
+Coca-Cola has created a whole bunch of innovative vending machines over the last couple of years.
+Pepsi, on the other hand, created only a couple.
+Now to add to that collection, Pepsi piloted its latest vending machine.
+Dubbed the “Like Machine”, it was programmed to dispense soda to fans who “Like” the brand on Facebook via their smartphone or via the touchscreen on the machine.

 Unlock the 007 in you.
 You have 70 seconds!